knorrie/btrfs-heatmap/doc/extent.md

 ![DEV](extent/DEV_TREE.png) | DEV (4) | ![FREE SPACE](extent/FREE_SPACE_TREE.png) | FREE SPACE (10) |
 ![FS](extent/FS_TREE.png) | FS (5, 256+) | ![DATA RELOC](extent/DATA_RELOC_TREE.png) | DATA RELOC (-9) |

-The `heatmap.py` program can take a `--blockgroup` argument, which needs a vaddr of a block group as argument.
+The `btrfs-heatmap` program can take a `--blockgroup` argument, which needs a vaddr of a block group as argument.

 Here's a small program that uses python-btrfs to list of all block groups in a